Zhang Shangwu: Public discovery

 After being released from prison in May 2011, he stayed in Beijing to beg.
 He would perform handstands for commuters and display photos and medals from his competitive years, and ended up selling one of his Universiade gold medals for 150 RMB.

-In July of the same year, a user posted a video on Sina Weibo showing Zhang begging in a public area then getting expelled by police.
+In July of the same year, a user posted a video on Sina Weibo showing Zhang begging in a public area then getting expelled by the police.
 After Zhang Shangwu's situation caught the attention of the general public in China as well as western media, many people were quick to reach out for help as well as criticize the sports system in China.
 Chen Guangbiao, a philanthropist, welcomed Zhang to work in his company in Nanjing.
-Subsequently, on 28 July 2011, Zhang was officially hired as "Deputy Minister of Public Welfare of Love" and "Ambassador Spokesperson of Public Interest Image" of Jiangsu Huangpu Renewable Resources Utilization Co., Ltd., with a monthly salary of more than 11,000 RMB in addition to a 80,000 RMB bailout.
+Subsequently, on 28 July 2011, Zhang was officially hired as "Deputy Minister of Public Welfare of Love" and "Ambassador Spokesperson of Public Interest Image" of Jiangsu Huangpu Renewable Resources Utilization Co., Ltd., with a monthly salary of more than 11,000 RMB in addition to an 80,000 RMB bailout.
 After working for Chen for about three months, he resigned due to disputed issues.
 Some stated that it was because he felt he was used as a publicity figure for Chen and others stated that it was because of incidents where he was mocked by others for his high salary.

 Zhang moved to Shanghai in 2019 and was later jailed for a third time for pick-pocketing in July of that year.
 After being released from prison in March 2020, he announced on social media the creation of a charity, the "Bird's Nest Project", which aimed to donate 20,000 masks to health workers in their fight against the COVID-19 pandemic.
 With little success from the charity, he returned to perform on the streets and continues to do so today.